The California Homemade Food Act (also known as “AB 1616″) passed in California on September 21st, 2012 and went into effect on January 1st, 2013.

 To apply, an operation needs to contact their county’s environmental health department.

 Class A CFOs need to register by submitting an application and completing a self-certification checklist.
-The registration fee varies by health department, ranging from $65 to $219, and it must be renewed annually.
+The registration fee varies by health department ($100 – $150 in most counties) and it must be renewed annually.

 Class B operations get a permit for direct and indirect sales.
-The permit fee varies by health department, ranging from $94 to $290 (except Santa Clara county, which is $635), and it must be renewed annually.
+The permit fee varies by health department ($150 – $250 in most counties) and it must be renewed annually.

 All cottage food operators and their employees must complete a food processor course within three months of the operation becoming registered.
 Getting a food handler card can be done online in a few hours, and it should cost $10 – $15.
 Here is a list of ANSI-accredited courses that the CDPH recommends.
 Also, be sure to check their CFO training document for the most up-to-date information.
 Training must be completed every three years.